blefev/ParallelImageManipulator/README.md

 | blur | neighborDist (positive integer. controls neighbor pixel distance to use for blur) |
 | brightness | value (integer between -255 to 255) |

+## Web UI

+To launch the WebUI, simply build the PIMWebsite project and Right Click -> View -> View in Browser.
+Follow the instructions to use the UI.
+Note that it is a very limited UI.
+You have to upload an image, then optionally enter parameters and select a single transformation to run.
+It will then display the result.